 An Axe to Grind: Charley wields a battle axe one during his battle with vampire Ed.
 He also is seen holding a normal one on the poster to the film.

 The stake gun being similar to the one used in Fright Night II.

-Charlie and Amy being chased by Ed in Peter's lair is extremely similar to a scene in Fright Night II, in which the characters are chased through the library by a werewolf.
+Charley and Amy being chased by Ed in Peter's lair is extremely similar to a scene in Fright Night II, in which the characters are chased through the library by a werewolf.

 Just when you think they've turned Peter Vincent into a Criss Angel clone, he pulls off the facial hair and wig, resembling something much closer to Roddy McDowall's character (albeit with some Mick Jagger rubbed on).